 Located just below the liver, the gallbladder plays an important role in the digestive system.
 Its main role is to store and recycle bile, which breaks down the fats in the food we eat.
 However, the gallbladder also communicates with other organs to perform key digestive functions such as waste elimination and enzyme production.

 One of the best ways to promote optimal wellness is by making a gallbladder and liver flush part of your healthy lifestyle.
-Many adults over 40 have issues with cholesterol or follow a poor diet and, subsequently, suffer from gallbladder problems.
+Many adults over 40 have issues with cholesterol or follow a poor diet and, subsequently, suffer from gallbladder concerns.
 However, anyone can benefit from this simple detox for your liver and gallbladder, especially if you follow a diet that includes meat, dairy, and processed food.

 Short Breakdown of the Gallbladder Cleanse